Adobe-Consulting-Services/adobe-consulting-services.github.io/acs-aem-tools/aem-chrome-plugin/log-tracer.md

   * ![AEM Chrome Plug-in Logs](/acs-aem-tools/images/aem-chrome-plugin/logs.png)
 10. Pro tip: Use the inline "Mini-options" to quickly tune what data you're collecting based on what you're working on.
   * ![AEM Chrome Plug-in Mini-Options](/acs-aem-tools/images/aem-chrome-plugin/mini-options.png)
+11. Pro tip: You can download logs to your local machine so you can open then in your favorite log viewer

 ## How AEM Chrome Plug-in - Log Tracer Works